Star Wars: The Force Awakens

 How many times have you seen it?
 Is that desire to see it again simply a matter of decades-old nostalgia or could it be the film possesses a quality that differentiates the timeless from the forgotten?
 Closer examination reveals the latter; The Force Awakens contains a solid storyform at its center.

-Every complete story consists of four major Throughlines: a Main Character, an Influence Character to challenge the Main, a Relationship Story Throughline between the two, and finally an Overall Story Throughline for all the characters--Main and Influence included--to experience.
+Every complete story consists of four major Throughlines: a Main Character, an Influence Character to challenge the Main, a Relationship Story Throughline between the two, and finally an Objective Story Throughline for all the characters--Main and Influence included--to experience.

 At first glance, one may see Rey (Daisy Ridley) at the center of the narrative.
-While she takes on the responsibility for driving the plot forward, this comes as a result of her objective function as Protagonist in the Overall Story, not as the subjective means for an Audience to enter the story.
+While she takes on the responsibility for driving the plot forward, this comes as a result of her objective function as Protagonist in the Objective Story, not as the subjective means for an Audience to enter the story.
 Certainly there are moments personal only to her--the nightmare visions the strongest example--yet these brief moments act merely as the first Act to a Throughline that most likely will span the entire trilogy.
 Instead, we look to FN-2817--or Finn (John Boyega)--as our Main Character perspective for this story.

 Finn's Throughline begins the moment he lowers his blaster and refuses to fire into the crowd of innocent villagers.
 "I wasn't going to kill for them," he explains later--a justification signaling his Main Character Problem: Support.
 Everywhere he goes he runs into conflict stemming from this Problem.
 Cries of "Traitor!" arise from the perception that he--a soldier from birth (Main Character Throughline of Situation)--has switched allegiances.

 The only way Finn can truly resolve his personal problems is to Oppose something.
 He needs to stand against something and refuse to accept the status quo.
 This complete change of character (Main Character Resolve Changed) comes when he gleefully stands up to his former boss and tells her, "I'm in charge now, Phasma.
 I'm in charge!"
-Employing his Main Character Solution resolves his personal Throughline and quite literally opens up the way for the Overall Story to end in success.
+Employing his Main Character Solution resolves his personal Throughline and quite literally opens up the way for the Objective Story to end in success.

 Like the disdain shown for Finn but on a global level, the First Order's hatred of the Republic stems from the deep-seeded belief that the Republic supports the Resistance.
-Only traitors and murderers would stoop that low (Overall Story Problem of Support).
+Only traitors and murderers would stoop that low (Objective Story Problem of Support).
 Add to that the lack of support from a certain individual who sits on the sidelines of the Galaxy and you have a narrative primed for conflict.

 Luke Skywalker is missing.
 Our very first Story Point in the film signifies the inequity of the story and fuels everything that comes after.
 If Luke simply stepped forward and stood up to the evil forces awakening, none of what followed would have happened.
-This is how meaningful narrative works: The personal conflict experienced subjectively by the Main Character is repeated objectively in the larger Overall Story.
+This is how meaningful narrative works: The personal conflict experienced subjectively by the Main Character is repeated objectively in the larger Objective Story.
 Juxtaposing both points of view grants an audience insight into resolving problems they can't experience in real life.

 And that's why you want to see the film again.
 Why you want to see any great film again.
 You are gaining an understanding impossible to appreciate in your day-to-day life.
 Wrap it up in an entertaining package and you have the recipe for massive success.

-Rey will eventually be the one to bring balance back to the Force, but for now--in order to bring balance to this storyform--she would have to impact those around her with her fixed attitude, a longing for someone unseen, a hope eagerly anticipated, and a drive for doing the right thing (Influence Character Domain of Fixed Attitude, Influence Character Concern of Innermost Desires, Influence Character Issue of Hope, and an Influence Character Problem of Conscience).
+Rey will eventually be the one to bring balance back to the Force, but for now--in order to bring balance to this storyform--she would have to impact those around her with her fixed attitude, a longing for someone unseen, a hope eagerly anticipated, and a drive for doing the right thing (Influence Character Domain of Fixed Attitude, Influence Character Concern of Subconscious, Influence Character Issue of Hope, and an Influence Character Problem of Conscience).
 Choosing to forgo the bountiful portions in lieu of selling her droid is less a "Save the Cat" moment and more a perfect application of the Influence Character's Problem of Conscience.
 Rey easily exhibits all of the above thematics for her Throughline--which explains why she is the perfect foil for Finn and why he seems so astounded when she is able to take care of herself.

 If you were to write your own story with a character just like Finn, Dramatica would suggest to you a character just like Rey.
 Whether it was writer's intuition (a good bet considering Lawrence Kasdan, Michael Arndt, and J.J.
 Abrams's body of work) or whether it was the result of working with the application, Rey balances Finn's point-of-view on every point.
 Her Steadfastness motivates Finn's eventual Change.